 Approximately 1,000 infants are born with cleft lip/palate each year in Guatemala.
 While easily treatable in rich countries, cleft lip/palate often has tragic consequences for the desperately poor rural Guatemalans.
 These infants live with their families in remote communities, usually many hours from the nearest hospital.
 Typically, the family feels shame for the infant's cleft condition and will hide the baby in the family home for fear of being ostracized by their neighbors.

 The money raised will provide high quality lactation and nutrition support and regular visits by one of our Health Promoters to the infant in the family home.
 The Health Promoter also educates and informs the family in preparation for the surgery to repair the cleft condition.
 Most infants in the program undergo surgery before their first birthday.
 This is a critical milestone, because by this time many children begin to speak, and speech is severely impaired if a cleft condition exists.

-The lives of 10 cleft infants will be saved through the nutrition and home care program.
+This project will save the lives of 20 cleft infants through the nutrition and home care program.
 At least 200 more children who can be independently supported by their family will also be provided surgical care.
 The surgical repair of the cleft conditions will enable the child to speak, be accepted by others in the community and have the opportunity to attend school.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Visit us on the web to learn more about what we do

 Like us on Facebook to follow our activities

 Follow us @pfsguatemala to get real time updates